Sixth Sunday

 Opening Prayer

-Our gracious and mericful Lord, we pray, please grant that we may observe this season of Lent with holy fasting, so that we may by Your power, battle against spiritual evils and grow in purity within and without.
+Our gracious and merciful Lord, we pray, please grant that we may observe this season of Great Lent with holy fasting, so that we may by Your power, battle against spiritual evils and grow in purity within and without.
 Enable us to live close to you and ceaselessly praise You, the Father, the Son and the Holy Spirit.
 As it was in the beginning, is now and always forever will be, world without end.
 Amen.

 Great Thanksgiving Prayer

 It is indeed good and right to give you thanks and praise, Almighty God and Everlasting Father, through Jesus Christ Your Son.
-For in this season of Lent, You lead us into the desert of repentance, that through the pilgrimage of prayer and discipline we may grow in grace and become more like our Lord.
+For in this season of Great Lent, You lead us into the desert of repentance, that through the pilgrimage of prayer and discipline we may grow in grace and become more like our Lord.
 Through fasting, prayer and acts of service, You bring us to Your generous heart.
 May our self denial bring glory to You, and help us to be humble and get rid of our sinful pride.
 Help us to care for the poor and the destitute.
 Help us, Lord, to imitate You in our deeds.
 We thank you for Your mercy and join with saints and angels to proclaim:

 Holy, holy, holy is the Lord God Almighty,